Naturalism in Legal Philosophy

-For M-naturalists, “continuity with” the sciences includes, in the first instance, the Quinean repudiation of a “first philosophy”, a philosophical solution to problems that proceeds entirely a priori, that is, without the benefit of empirical evidence.
+For M-naturalists, “continuity with” the sciences includes, in the first instance, the Quinean repudiation of a “first philosophy,” a philosophical solution to problems that proceeds entirely a priori, that is, without the benefit of empirical evidence.
 (Most M-naturalists do not go as far as Quine, however, in repudiating any role for a priori conceptual analysis: see, e.g., Goldman 1986 for a more typical M-naturalist approach).
-Beyond hostility to methods that are exclusively a priori, M-naturalists require continuity with the sciences in two more precise senses, what we may call “Results Continuity” and “Methods Continuity”.
+Beyond hostility to methods that are exclusively a priori, M-naturalists require continuity with the sciences in two more precise senses, which we may call “Results Continuity” and “Methods Continuity.”

 Results Continuity requires that the substantive claims of philosophical theories be supported or justified by the results of the sciences.
 Epistemologists like Goldman look to the results of psychology and cognitive science to find out how the human cognitive apparatus really works; only with that information in hand can the epistemologist construct norms for how humans ought to form beliefs (Goldman 1978, 1986).
 Moral philosophers like Gibbard and Railton, despite profound substantive disagreements, both think that a satisfactory account of morality’s nature and function must be supported by the results of evolutionary biology, our best going theory for how we got to be the way we are (Gibbard 1990, Railton 1986).
 A philosophical account of morality that explains its nature and function in ways that would be impossible according to evolutionary theory would not, by naturalistic scruples, be an acceptable philosophical theory.